Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Morphic/DragAndDrop.md

 	]
 ````

-So much for the Morph which is the taget of the drop..
+So much for the Morph which is the target of the drop..
 On the other side of the action, the dropping Morph also
 gets to answer if it wants to be dropped onto the
 target morph.